Carrefour: Kenya

 The retailer is the anchor client of The Hub Karen Mall where it opened its first Kenyan store in May 2016.
 A second outlet was opened at Two Rivers Mall in March 2017, soon followed by a third store the Thika Road Mall in November 2017.
-The fourth outlet was opened at the Junction Mall along Ngong Road in January 2018; the fifth at Sarit Center in April 2018; and the sixth at Galleria Mall in June 2018.
-In May 2018, Carrefour announced that plans were underway to open a seventh branch at The Village Market as its first Carrefour Market focused predominantly on food items over non-food items.
+The fourth outlet was opened at the Junction Mall along Ngong Road in January 2018; the fifth at Sarit Center in April 2018.
 In June 2020, Carrefour opened a new store along Uhuru Highway.

 In September 2020, Carrefour announced plans to continue its expansion efforts by opening three branches in the coastal city of Mombasa.
 In May 2021 it opened another branch of Carrefour Market in Garden City Mall along the Thika superhighway.
 It also has a branch at Westgate Mall previously occupied by ShopRite.

-Morocco

-Carrefour has 10 hypermarkets in Morocco, with the majority being located in and around the Casablanca metropolitan area.
-Carrefour Maroc is a partner of LabelVie, a Moroccan supermarket chain.
-All LabelVie stores were transformed into Carrefour Markets.
-There are 30 of them spread around the country.
-Carrefour is still expanding its presence in Morocco by opening more supermarkets and hypermarkets to face settled competition such as the Moroccan hypermarket chain Marjane.

-Tunisia

-Carrefour has two hypermarkets and 70 outlets under MAF in Tunisia.
+Carrefour has 28 outlets in Kenya, largely located in the suburbs of Nairobi.
+The retailer's expansion into Kenya has benefited from the failure of previously dominant supermarket chains such as Nakumatt and Uchumi as Carrefour rushed in to occupy the retail spaces and market share they vacated.

+Cameroun

+CFAO Group opened the first supermarket in 2017.

+Senegal

+CFAO Group opened the first supermarket in 2018.

 Uganda

-Carrefour operates two stores in the Ugandan capital city of Kampala.
-The outlets are the anchor clients at Oasis Mall and Metroplex mall and are in spaces previously occupied by the Kenyan retail chain Nakumatt.
+The first hypermarket opened in 2020.
+The anchor clients are located at Oasis Mall and Metroplex and are in spaces previously occupied by the Kenyan retail chain Nakumatt.

-In September 2021 Carrefour signed an agreement with Shoprite of South Africa for the former to take over six stores that the latter was vacating in Uganda, no later than 31 December 2021.
-This will increase Carrefour's presence in the country from two stores to eight outlets.
+In September 2021, Carrefour signed an agreement with Shoprite of South Africa for the former to take over six stores that the latter would vacate in Uganda.
+This has increased Carrefour's presence in the country significantly.

+As of 2023, there are six outlets located in Kampala: Acacia Mall (Kissimenti), Arena Mall (Nsambya), Lugogo Mall (Nakawa), Metroplex (Naalya), Oasis Mall (Nakasero) and Village Mall (Bugolobi).
+One outlet is located in Victoria Mall in Entebbe.

+Gabon

+In 2021, Carrefour announced the opening of its first store in Libreville with Prix Import as a franchise partner.
+As of July 2025 there are 9 stores.

+Madagascar

+The first hypermarket opened in 2021.

+Mauritius

+The first hypermarket opened in 2024.

+Democratic Republic of Congo

+The first hypermarket opened in 2025.

 East and South Asia

-Mainland China

-In 2007, expansion accelerated outside France, particularly in Asia, with the building of 36 new hypermarkets, including 22 in China, where the group broke its record for store openings in a one-year period.
-It was the leading foreign retailer in terms of sales figures until 2008, and has since lost its No. 1 position to RT-Mart.
-A selection of Carrefour products are sold in Hong Kong via Wellcome and its sister Market Place by Jasons.

-In 2019, Carrefour sold 80% equity of Carrefour China to local retail conglomerate Suning.com at €620 million.
+Armenia

+On March 11, 2015, Carrefour opened its first store is located in Yerevan Mall, Yerevan.
+It had around 7,000 m2 space (without offices).
+President Serzh Sargsyan was present at the opening.
+A second store was opened in Rossia Mall in downtown Yerevan.
+As of September 2025, Carrefour Armenia has two major stores (hypermarkets / markets) and several smaller “express” shops.

+Between 2015 and 2024, Carrefour stores in Armenia were franchised by Majid Al Futtaim Group.
+In late 2024, Carrefour Armenia changed its franchise to Food Depot LLC and changed its logo to the original French logo.